destocot/obsidian-notes/Java/Java MOOC 2.md

 - regardless of the type of the variable, the method that is executed is always chosen based on the actual type of the object
 - Objects are polymorphic, which means that they can be used via many different variable types

 > Polymorphism, meaning "many forms", is a core concept in object-oriented programming.
 It lets you treat objects of different types in a uniform way, as long as they share a common parent class.
-Think of it like this: if you have a "makeSound()" method for a general "Animal" class, polymorphism allows a "Dog" to "bark" and a "Cat" to "meow" when that same method is called.
+Think of it like this: if you have a "`makeSound()`" method for a general "Animal" class, polymorphism allows a "Dog" to "bark" and a "Cat" to "meow" when that same method is called.
 This makes your code incredibly flexible—you can write instructions that work with many different animal types without needing to know the specifics of each one beforehand.

 ## Abstract Classes
 ```java